 The causes of pollen allergies in dogs are the same as in humans.
 However, unlike humans, they don’t get runny noses and watery eyes.
 The symptoms our pets get are different and can be displayed as follows.

 - Sore skin between the paws and around the eyes and nose.

 - Head shaking.

-- Being very lethargic, especially when the pollen count is high
+- Being very sluggish, especially when the pollen count is high

-Whilst there is a hood chance these symptoms are most likely to be related to pollen allergy, especially in the summer, it is advisable to see a vet.
+Whilst there is a good chance these symptoms are most likely related to pollen allergy, especially in the summer, it is advisable to see a vet.
 Please be advised that these could also be signs of other problems.
 It is a good idea to get your vet t to rule these out before treating your pet for allergies.